5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 sudo pmset -a womp 0                  # Disable wake-on-magic-packet (wake-on-LAN)
 ```

 Test sleep and wake by entering `pmset sleepnow`.
 Wait 30 seconds and move the mouse or press a key on the keyboard.
-The system should wake and the screen(s) should wake when using HibernateMode 3 and 25.
+The system should wake and the screen(s) should wake when using HibernateMode 3 or 25.

 > [!NOTE]
 >